koushik-0716/Intellibot/README.md

 ##  Overview

-Aashu AI is a smart web-based assistant designed to solve **arithmetic problems, reasoning questions, and general knowledge queries**.
+Aashu-Intellibot is a smart web-based assistant designed to solve **arithmetic problems, reasoning questions, and general knowledge queries**.
 It combines **rule-based logic + AI-powered responses** to provide accurate and user-friendly answers.